oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 There are a few restrictions and situations that the API caller should know:

-- not sending the **"primaryUnitPrecision"** will make the first item in the **"unitPrecisions"** list become the primary unit precision

-- when sending the "primaryUnitPrecision" you need to specify the unit code, but it is mandatory that this unit code is found between the items of the **"unitPrecisions"**
+- when sending the **"primaryUnitPrecision"** you need to specify the unit code, but it is mandatory that this unit code is found between the items of the **"unitPrecisions"**

 #### 4. Specify Category